Welcome to the Stable, Mustang-Inspired SUV

 And last, but not least, under the hood, where an engine would usually be located, is a front trunk with 4.8 cubic feet of space; a drainable space that Ford offers “could be used to hold ice, say for a tailgating party.
 No seriously.
 We’re not kidding.

 Seem like your jam?
-Good news: Customers can now make a $500 reservation deposit for the Ford wonder by visiting the Mustang Mach-E reservation site.
+Good news: Customers can now pre-order the Mustang Mach-E for a limited time only.